Cotton Dell: Description

 Car parking is at the Staffordshire County Council picnic area at Oakamoor, half a mile from the reserve.

 The area of the reserve is 86 ha.
 There are paths through the site, which, in the valley terrain, are steep in places.
 Cotton Brook flows through the valley, and there is a path following the course of the brook.

 There is a range of features: the brook, grasslands, ponds, boggy areas and the steep sides of the valley.
 Particular species of plants can be found in each habitat.

 It is an ancient woodland, the area being continuously wooded for over 400 years.
 The wood has been managed in the past: there are few very old trees, and there are areas of conifers in places, which support less wildlife than broadleaf woodland.

 The Trust plans to ensure that the reserve is beneficial for wildlife: managing it so that there is a range of broadleaf trees in the reserve, such as oak, alder and birch, and shrubs such as holly and field maple, and gaps in the wood so that new trees can germinate.
 Dead wood is also important, providing a habitat for fungi, woodpeckers and other wildlife.

+Restoration of 18th-century bridge

+A dry stone bridge in the reserve, constructed in the late 18th century for the industrial activity in this part of the Churnet Valley, was in danger of collapsing because of landslip and movement of some of the stones.
+Restoration, funded by the Derbyshire Environmental Trust, supporters of Leek Local Group for the Staffordshire Wildlife Trust, and a donation from a local resident, was completed in November 2025.